dagster-io/dagster/docs/sections/learn/airline_demo.rst

 Use the airline demo to familiarize yourself with the features of Dagster in a more fleshed-out context than the introductory tutorial, and as a reference when building your own first production pipelines in the system.
-Comments and suggestions are enthusiastically encouraged!
+Comments and suggestions are enthusiastically encouraged.

 Getting Started
 ^^^^^^^^^^^^^^^